- Mongrels are often street-smart and heroic.

 - Chip 'n Dale Rescue Rangers has a couple of examples of this trope: the Doberman from To the Rescue part 4 is an Angry Guard Dog, Frenchie from the same episode, a French poodle with a French accent, is zee leader of zee Pound Underground.
 And yes, there is also the stereotypical pair of mean Siamese cats two parts earlier who happen to be twins.

-- The Life and Times of Juniper Lee's Pug character has a heavy Scottish accent.
+- Subverted in The Life and Times of Juniper Lee.
+The Pug character has a heavy Scottish accent.

-- Krypto The Super-Dog's "Dog Star Patrol" includes a British Bulldog and a French-Canadian-accented Husky, while "Ace the Bat-hound" is an Alsatian, presumably playing on their use as police dogs.
+- Krypto The Super Dog's "Dog Star Patrol" includes a British Bulldog and a French-Canadian-accented Husky, while "Ace the Bat-hound" is an Alsatian, presumably playing on their use as police dogs.
+Krypto is a fun-loving and heroic Labrador Retriever while Ace is his more serious foil.
+Their personalities reflect their original owners, Superman and Batman respectively.

 - Old cartoons from the forties almost without exception fall into the Bully Bulldog category, as both Warner Bros. and MGM had a surfeit of bulldog characters.
 Generally they were vicious guard dogs or bullies, esp. towards cats and littler dogs.